Skip to main contentSkip to navigation

 The Magnuson-Moss Warranty Act (15 U.S.C. §2302) is a federal consumer protection law that governs written warranties on consumer products.
 The Federal Trade Commission enforces it and has stated directly that a warrantor cannot require consumers to use only the manufacturer's own service network as a condition of warranty coverage.

-In plain terms: a drive manufacturer cannot void your warranty simply because you sent your drive to an independent recovery lab instead of their preferred vendor.
-To deny a warranty claim after third-party service, the manufacturer must demonstrate that the independent service caused the specific failure being claimed.
-If your drive was already dead before recovery was attempted, that burden is difficult to meet.
+In practical terms, FTC guidance indicates a drive manufacturer should not void your warranty simply because you sent your drive to an independent recovery lab instead of their preferred vendor.
+When denying a warranty claim after third-party service, the manufacturer typically needs to demonstrate that the independent service caused the specific failure being claimed.
+A pre-existing failure makes that case harder to argue.

 This protection applies to hard drives and solid-state drives sold with written warranties in the United States, which covers virtually every consumer and prosumer storage product.
 It does not apply to enterprise hardware like SAN arrays, which are governed strictly by the contract terms of their service level agreements.

-Under Magnuson-Moss, the burden of proof is on the manufacturer.
-They must show the independent service caused the defect to legally deny the claim.
-A pre-existing failure documented before recovery cannot be blamed on the recovery lab.
+According to FTC guidance, the responsibility lies with the manufacturer.
+They generally need to show that the independent service caused the defect before denying the claim.
+A pre-existing failure documented before recovery is typically not attributed to the recovery lab.

 Drive manufacturers offer authorization programs where labs pay a fee to use the “authorized data recovery partner” designation on their marketing materials.
 The fee buys the label.
 While programs typically require partners to maintain ISO 14644-1 Class 5 cleanrooms and undergo security audits, they do not involve an independent audit of actual recovery success rates or technician certifications.